Alejogb1/job-board/blog-data/why-does-a-tensor-object-lack-the-assign-attribute.md

 id: "why-does-a-tensor-object-lack-the-assign-attribute"
 ---

-Okay, let's address the question of why tensor objects, in typical deep learning frameworks, don’t possess an `assign` attribute directly.
+, let's address the question of why tensor objects, in typical deep learning frameworks, don’t possess an `assign` attribute directly.
 It's a good one, and one that I've encountered firsthand several times, particularly when transitioning between different coding paradigms, such as going from a more traditional imperative style to one utilizing frameworks built around computation graphs.

-The core reason lies in the fundamental design principle of many tensor manipulation libraries – especially those designed for deep learning – which heavily rely on the concept of *immutability* and the use of a *computational graph*.
+The core reason lies in the fundamental design principle of many tensor manipulation libraries – especially those designed for deep learning – which heavily rely on the concept of _immutability_ and the use of a _computational graph_.
 Think of tensors, in this context, not as mutable containers of data that you freely adjust in place, but rather as nodes in a graph representing mathematical operations.

 In the early days, I remember working on a project involving recurrent neural networks where I constantly tried to update the weight tensors directly, similar to how you might modify a normal array.
 It resulted in a complete mess of unexpected behavior and gradients not flowing correctly during backpropagation.
 It was an excellent, albeit frustrating, lesson in understanding that these libraries prioritize the construction and execution of the entire computation graph before updating any actual tensor values.
-Trying to modify a tensor *in place* breaks this fundamental assumption.
+Trying to modify a tensor _in place_ breaks this fundamental assumption.

 A computation graph, in simple terms, represents the sequence of operations you perform.
 Each tensor is not just data; it's a result of some previous operation, or an input.
-When you try to *assign* a new value directly using something like `tensor.assign(...)`, you're trying to bypass this carefully constructed graph.
+When you try to _assign_ a new value directly using something like `tensor.assign(...)`, you're trying to bypass this carefully constructed graph.
 This leads to problems like:

 1.  **Broken Backpropagation:** The automatic differentiation engine needs to trace back through the graph to calculate gradients.
 If you arbitrarily change a tensor's value outside this graph, the chain of operations becomes invalid, and gradient calculation becomes meaningless.